sagasurvey/saga/README.md

 2. kcorrect

-   You need kcorrect for calculating stellar mass.
-You need to both install the [C code](https://github.com/blanton144/kcorrect) and [Python wrapper](https://github.com/nirinA/kcorrect_python).
+   You need kcorrect to calculate stellar masses.
+You need to install both the [C code](https://github.com/blanton144/kcorrect) and the [Python wrapper](https://github.com/nirinA/kcorrect_python).

    * To install C code:
      1. Obtain the code from https://github.com/blanton144/kcorrect